Study Abroad - Mediterranean Ecology

 2018 Itinerary Coming Soon!

-The Mediterranean Basin is the largest terrestrial unit of the Mediterranean biome, which equally includes parts of California, Chili, the Cap region in South Africa, and the extreme southwest of Australia.
+The Mediterranean Basin is the largest terrestrial unit of the Mediterranean biome, which equally includes parts of California, Chile, the Cape region in South Africa, and the extreme southwest of Australia.
 With an estimated surface area of 2.3 million squared kilometers covering merely 1.5% of the global land area, the Mediterranean Basin hosts around 25,000 plant species, about 15% of all species identified on earth, of which over 50% are endemic.
 This fascinating biodiversity has attracted the attention of scientists and policy-makers alike.
 Today, the whole Mediterranean basin is defined as a biodiversity hotspot, the conservation of which is a prime priority for the global scientific community.

 Throughout this course, students will examine the origins and drivers of the today’s Mediterranean biodiversity and review some of the up-to-date studies about its current situation.
 Students will also identify the most prominent threats to the future of Mediterranean biodiversity including mainly human-derived practices with direct impact such as warfare, urbanization, deforestation, desertification and intensive agriculture in addition to the indirect projected consequences of the slow on-set of global climate change.
 The course includes encounters with local, regional and multinational political actors to explore their opinions and contributions to conserve the wealthy Mediterranean natural heritage.